Inuit religion: Netsilik Inuit

 The homelands of the Netsilik Inuit (Netsilingmiut meaning "People of the Seal") have extremely long winters and stormy springs.
 Starvation was a common danger.

 While other Inuit cultures feature protective guardian powers, the Netsilik have traditional beliefs that life's hardships stemmed from the extensive use of such measures.
 Unlike the Iglulik Inuit, the Netsilik used a large number of amulets.
 Even dogs could have amulets.
 In one recorded instance, a young boy had 80 amulets, so many that he could hardly play.
 One particular man had 17 names taken from his ancestors and intended to protect him.

 Tattooing among Netsilik women provided power and could affect which world they went to after their deaths.

 Nuliajuk, the Sea Woman, was described as "the lubricous one".
-If the people breached certain taboos, she held marine animals in the basin of her qulliq an oil lamp that burns seal fat.
-When this happened the angakkuq had to visit her to beg for game.
+If the people breached certain taboos, she held marine animals in the basin of her qulliq (an oil lamp that burns seal fat).
+When this happened, the angakkuq had to visit her to beg for game.
 In Netsilik oral history, she was originally an orphan girl mistreated by her community.

 Moon Man, another cosmic being, is benevolent towards humans and their souls as they arrived in celestial places.
 This belief differs from that of the Greenlandic Inuit, in which the Moon's wrath could be invoked by breaking taboos.

 Sila or Silap Inua, often associated with weather, is conceived of as a power contained within people.
-Among the Netsilik, Sila was imagined as male.
+Among the Netsilik, Sila was imagined as a male.
 The Netsilik (and Copper Inuit) believed Sila was originally a giant baby whose parents died fighting giants.